 Argentina is rich in resources, has a well-educated workforce and is one of South America's largest economies.
 But it has also fallen prey to a boom and bust cycle.

 A deep recession foreshadowed economic collapse in 2001.
 This left more than half the population living in poverty and triggered unrest.
 The country struggled with record debt defaults and currency devaluation.

 At a glance

-- Politics: President Cristina Fernandez was the wife of former president Nestor Kirchner
+- Politics: President Cristina Fernandez is the widow of former president Nestor Kirchner

 - Economy: The economy is still struggling after hitting rock bottom in 2001

-- International: A row over Uruguayan paper mills sours neighbourly relations; Argentina claims sovereignty over the Falklands, a UK overseas territory
+- International: Argentina claims sovereignty over the Falklands, a UK overseas territory

 Country profiles compiled by BBC Monitoring

 By 2003 a recovery was under way, and the International Monetary Fund (IMF) agreed to a vital new loan.
 Since then, Argentina has restructured its massive debt, offering creditors new bonds for the defaulted ones, and has repaid its debt to the IMF.
 But with poverty rife and unemployment high, many Argentines still await the benefits of the economic upturn.

 Argentina remains locked in a territorial dispute with Britain over the Falklands Islands, which are governed as a British overseas territory, but have been claimed by Buenos Aires since the 1830s.